donnfelker/example-android-challenge/README.md

 	- Connect to the [Github API](http://developer.github.com/)
 	- Find the [rails/rails](http://github.com/rails/rails) repository
 	- Find the most recent commits (choose at least 25 or more of the commits)
-	- Create a ListView that groups the recent commits by author in a custom view.
+	- Create a RecyclerView that groups the recent commits by author in a custom view.
 	- [Click here](example.jpg) for a screenshot mock up of what the final product should look like
 4. Commit and Push your code to your new repository
 5. Send us a pull request, we will review your code and get back to you